Pediatric Urgent Care in Unionville, CT

 When children reach the ages of 12 and 13, most doctors start to treat kids differently.
 For instance, they may politely ask you to leave the exam room so they can spend most of the appointment time with your child.
 And they should broach sensitive topics like drugs, sexuality, depression, and anxiety.

-3. Your child hates going for an appointment.
+3. Your child hates going to an appointment.

 If your child complains about going to the pediatrician saying they don’t feel heard or the doctor treats them like a “baby,” it may be time to change your doctor.

 If you or someone you know is in need of pediatric care, look no further than Priority Urgent Care!
 We have professional and caring staff to help make your child feel better, as quickly as possible!
 Contact our office today to get in touch with a specialist.
 To book an appointment, call us or visit us online!
-We serve patients from Ellington CT, Unionville CT, East Haven CT, Cromwell CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, and Rocky Hill CT.
+We serve patients from Unionville CT, Ellington CT, East Haven CT, Cromwell CT, Oxford CT, Newington CT, East Windsor CT, Somers CT, Burlington CT, Canton CT, Branford CT, New Haven CT, Middletown CT, Rocky Hill CT Seymour CT, Middlebury CT, Hartford CT, Addison CT, and BEYOND!

 Additional Services You May Need